Devil is in the detail for Tesco turnaround

-LONDON, April 22 Tesco's boss is keeping to the belief that "retail is detail" to revive the world No. 3 grocer's performance, but while his strategy was well received, the former shelf-stacker has less than two years to prove he is right.
+LONDON Tesco's (TSCO.L) boss is keeping to the belief that "retail is detail" to revive the world No. 3 grocer's performance, but while his strategy was well received, the former shelf-stacker has less than two years to prove he is right.

 "Execution is key.
 Turning the UK around is all about doing 1,000 things 1 percent better, the devil being in the detail," said Philip Dorgan, retail analyst at Panmure Gordon.